-- The shortlist is based on individual writers and their entire body of work rather than a particular book (as would be the case in other major literary prizes where the shortlist is announced). - Those who are shortlisted for the 2015-18 Laureate may also be shortlisted in subsequent years.
+- The shortlist is based on individual writers and their entire body of work rather than a particular book (as would be the case in other major literary prizes where the shortlist is announced). - Those who are shortlisted for the 2018-2021 Laureate may also be shortlisted in subsequent years.
 We hope that the Laureate for Irish Fiction will be a long lasting honour that will celebrate many Fiction writers now and far in to the future.
 Keeping the shortlist confidential protects the reputation of the writers and the dignity of the honour.

 Project partners are asked to consider the nominations received for the inaugural Laureate for Irish Fiction.
-Nominations were sought from the period 1 July 2014 - 3 October 2014.
-The Arts Council wrote to arts organisations, book clubs, book shops, libraries, poets and playwrights to compile the nomination list.
-The full list of nominated names will be published on the Arts Council and Irish Times websites on 20 October (please note that this will include names of nominees only, and not nominating bodies).
+Nominations were sought from the period 16 May - 7 July 2017.
+The Arts Council wrote to arts organisations, book clubs, book shops, libraries, university residency partners, poets and playwrights to compile the nomination list.
+Please note the names of these nominees will not be published.
+Following the nomination closing date, the Acting Head of Literature Marcella Bannon wrote to all of the nominees to ascertain if they wished to have their names put forward for the role.
+Those who agreed to have their names put forward have formed the final nominee list.

-Following the selection of the shortlist, the following steps will be taken:
+Following the selection of the shortlist by the partner panel, the following steps will be taken:

-- Head of Literature, Sarah Bannan, will make contact with the shortlisted writers and ascertain whether they accept their place on the shortlist (ie, if they were awarded the Laureateship, would they be in a position to take it up)

-- Based on the outcome of these conversations, a final shortlist will be established.
+- A final shortlist will be established.

-- A panel pack, containing biographical information, bibliography and links to key pieces

-of criticism, will be forwarded to the final selection panel.
-The final selection panel is
+- A panel pack, containing biographical information, bibliography and links to key pieces of criticism, will be forwarded to the final selection panel.
+The final selection panel is comprised of:

-comprised of:

-- Paul Muldoon (Chair)
+- o Paul Muldoon (Chairperson)

+- Tessa Hadley

-- o Paula Meehan
+- o Claire Armistead

+- Sarah Crossan

-- Blake Morrison
+- Michael Longley

-- Siobhán Parkinson
+- Gerbrand Bakker

-- o Deborah Treisman

-- Juan Gabriel Vasquez

-- The final selection panel will convene to make its final decision at a meeting before Christmas: - The announcement of the first Laureate for Irish Fiction will be announced in the fourth week of January 2015.
+- The final selection panel will convene to make its final decision at a meeting on the 23rd November 2017. - The announcement of the first Laureate for Irish Fiction will be announced in January 2018.
+Date to be confirmed.